 The report authors do criticize what they see as Walmart’s lack of progress in developing its “Sustainability Index” for motivating future green changes in product sourcing.
-This criticism is not insignificant, since other reports have shown that business managers and the public want to see verifiable measures about the sustainable practices of the companies they deal with (for example, this recent report).
+This criticism is not insignificant, since other reports have shown that business managers and the public want to see verifiable measures about the sustainable practices of the companies they deal with.

 Meanwhile other large companies are likewise checking the sustainability of their own practices.
 For example, Kraft Foods Inc., which makes a lot of its own plastic packaging, is publicizing its own goals for being greener (though the company is probably aware that in doing so, it makes itself a target for scrutiny).
 Also, a trend toward Extended Producer Responsibility (EPR) over the next decade will make more companies accountable for the recycling or disposal of their products.